magicfunk45/broocmdhelp/README.md

 ## List of ff9bot commands {#ff9bot}
 * [!list](#list)

-## List of all basic bot commands {#basicbot}
+## List of other bot commands {#otherbot}
-There will just a simple text reply when you type these commands.
+There will just be a simple text reply when you type these commands.
 We don't want to ruin the fun so no more documentation is provided here.
 Just try the commands in chat and see what happens.

 * !beautiful
 * !boobs